Event-Aware Prompt Learning for Dynamic Graphs: Proposed Method:

 \subsection{Event adaptation}

+After extracting node-specific historical events, the next step is to translate these raw interaction events into representations that are directly useful for a target downstream objective.
+A key difficulty is that the pre-trained dynamic graph encoder is typically optimized with task-agnostic or link-oriented signals, whereas downstream tasks may require different decision boundaries and emphasize different aspects of interaction evidence.
+Therefore, rather than fine-tuning the entire encoder, \model\ introduces an \emph{event adaptation} module that performs lightweight, task-aligned modification on top of pre-trained representations.

-To adapt extracted events to downstream tasks, we first calculate the events embeddings.
-For $E_{v,t}^k \in \mathcal{E}_{v,t}$, given the pre-trained dynamic graph encoder, we compute the pre-trained node embeddings for nodes $v$ and $u_{v,t}^k$ (Eq.~\ref{eq.DGNN}), denoted as $\vec{h}_v$ and $\vec{h}_{u_{v,t}^k}$, respectively.
-We then fuse the embeddings of nodes $v$ and $u_{v,t}^k$ to calculate event embedding:
+\stitle{Event embedding construction.} For each extracted event $E_{v,t}^k \in \mathcal{E}_{v,t}$, we first compute pre-trained representations for the two endpoint nodes involved in the event.
+Given the pre-trained dynamic graph encoder (Eq.~\ref{eq.DGNN}), we obtain the time-dependent embeddings for node $v$ and its counterpart $u_{v,t}^k$, denoted as $\vec{h}_v$ and $\vec{h}_{u_{v,t}^k}$, respectively.\footnote{For simplicity, we omit the timestamp in notation; the embeddings are computed under the corresponding temporal context as defined in Eq.~\ref{eq.DGNN}.} We then fuse the two endpoint embeddings to form an \emph{event embedding}:

-where $\mathtt{FUSE}(\cdot)$ is a fusing function that can be implemented in various ways, such as attention mechanism \cite{vaswani2017attention}, weighted summation.
-To further prove the effectiveness of our model, we use a straightforward approach by summing $\vec{h}_v$ and $\vec{h}_{u_{v,t}^k}$.
-Therefore, we obtain the embeddings for all events related to node $v$'s specific events: $\{\vec{e}_{v,t}^1, \vec{e}_{v,t}^2, \dots, \vec{e}_{v,t}^K\}.$ We then further modify the events embeddings to adapt fine-grained events characteristics to downstream tasks:

-where $\mathtt{EvPro}$ is the event adaptation mechanism, and $\phi$ is the learnable parameters in $\mathtt{EvPro}$.
-Here, we use a simple but effective method: we train a learnable vector $\vec{p}_e$ that modifies the event embedding by conducting element-wise multiplication:

-Note that $\vec{p}_e$ shares the same embedding dimension as the event embedding.
-Moreover, more complex strategies could also be used for $\mathtt{EvPro}$.
-For example, we could leverage conditional prompt tuning \cite{zhou2022conditional, yu2024non}, conditioned on the events embeddings, to generate prompts:

-where $\mathtt{Cond}$ is a condition-net, which is a hypernetwork that could be implemented by an MLP.
-The condition prompts then modify the events embeddings: